datdarylngo/cursor_testing/README.md

 ## Projects

 ### 1. Dinosaur Game
-A simple yet addictive game inspired by Chrome's offline T-Rex runner.
+A simple yet addictive game inspired by Chrome's offline T-Rex runner (but with a poop emoji XD).
 Jump over obstacles and try to achieve the highest score!

 [Go to Dinosaur Game →](./dinosaur_game)